-NOTE: The groove is the longer side of the locking profile and is approximately 1⁄4".
+NOTE: The groove is the longer side of the locking profile and is approximately 1/4".

-Install the second plank in the row by angling the end tongue into the end groove of the first plank.
-Be careful not to bend the corner of the plank.
+Position the next piece so that the short tongue fits in line to the short groove edge of the previous plank that was positioned.
+Press the joint into place with your fingers and tap the short joint with a lightweight Dead Blow Hammer.
+Do not lift the plank up after it has been tapped down.
 WARNING: If you do lift the tile at the head seam the locking system will no longer lock and you must use cyanoacrylate adhesive to make sure the end seam is held together.
-It is important to know that all structures expand and contract, for this reason it is recommended to maintain as expansion gap of approximately /4" from the wall.
+It is important to know that all structures expand and contract, for this reason it is recommended to maintain as expansion gap of approximately 1⁄4" from the wall.
 For longer runs, a larger expansion space is required.
 Then cut a plank to length to start the second row.
 Stagger the end seam at least 6" to 8" from the first plank.
 Also avoid "stair stepping" end joints of adjacent boards as well as "H" configurations.